-- 2.15.2 If a tie on points occurs for any position in an event which is conducted over more than one race, the tying competitor who has the higher finishing position in the final race of the event will be awarded the position. - 2.15.3 If a tie on points occurs for any position in a Series, the tying competitor who has the greatest number of higher placing's in the Series will be awarded the position. - 2.15.4 If a tie on points occurs for any position in an event which is conducted over more than one leg, the tying competitor who has the higher finishing position in the final leg of the event will be awarded the position. - 2.15.5 If a tie on points occurs for any position in a series, the tying competitor who has the greatest number of higher placings in the series will be awarded the position. - 2.15.6 The competitor who obtains pole position will receive one additional point in the Championship. - 2.15.7 Where a tie still exists, the competitor with the highest placing in the round, which is that competitor's lowest scoring event in the series, will be awarded one additional point.
+- 2. If a tie on points occurs for any position in an event which is conducted over more than one race, the tying competitor who has the higher finishing position in the final race of the event will be awarded the position. - 3.
+If a tie on points occurs for any position in a Series, the tying competitor who has the greatest number of higher placing's in the Series will be awarded the position. - 4.
+If a tie on points occurs for any position in an event which is conducted over more than one leg, the tying competitor who has the higher finishing position in the final leg of the event will be awarded the position. - 5.
+The competitor who obtains pole position will receive one additional point in the Australian Superbike, Supersport and Supersport 300 Championships.
+This is not applicable for SuperTwins Cup, R3 Cup or OJC.